West Bengal panchayat polls — Want panchayat offices painted saffron: BJP’s winning candidates

 The BJP’s district committees have conveyed the proposal to the state committee.
 “We have no objection to it…it is a welcome initiative.
 If the state government does not allocate funds for this, our candidates will arrange funds for the same,” state BJP general secretary Sayantan Basu told The Indian Express.

 State Panchayat Minister Subrata Mukherjee said no political party can change the colour of a government building.
 “Only the state government can change the colour of government offices.
 Offices of gram panchayat, panchayat samitis and zilla parishad fall under the state panchayat department.
 So there is no question of anyone changing the colour of any government offices,” he told The Indian Express.
 Across West Bengal, most government buildings, flyovers, bridges and footpaths are painted blue and white.
+Read this story in Bangla

 TMC leader Arup Roy said BJP was living in a fool’s paradise.
 “The BJP is flying high after winning some seats in state panchayat polls.
 They are thinking along the lines of the central government, which is adopting policies to suit their own interest.
 Such tactics will not be tolerated in West Bengal,” he told this newspaper.